nchammas/flintrock/tests/README.md

 py.test tests/test_acceptance.py
 ```

-Acceptance tests are the most valuable type of test for an orchestration tool like Flintrock, but they also **cost money** (less than $1 for the full test run) and take many minutes to run.
+Acceptance tests are the most valuable type of test for an orchestration tool like Flintrock, but they also **cost money** (less than $1 for the full test run) and take a while to run (~30-60 minutes).
 Use them judiciously.

-Note that, depending on your changes, **a failed test run may leave behind running clusters**.
+Note that **a failed test run may leave behind running clusters**.
 You'll need to delete these manually.